Scientific investigations for GCSE and KS3

 The following investigations can be modified to focus on developing specific skills relevant to your class.
-These practicals are advantageous because they are relatively safe and inexpensive to perform, giving students the freedom to change methods and work as real scientists.
+These practicals are advantageous because they are relatively safe and inexpensive to carry out, giving students the freedom to change methods and work with a real sense of autonomy.
 For ideas on how to teach specific skills, such as reliability and validity, please click here.

 Science investigations for students aged 11 to 14